Roberta Pinotti: Minister of Defence

-When the new Secretary of the Democratic Party Matteo Renzi forced Letta to resign and became the new Prime Minister on 22 February 2014, he appointed Pinotti as Minister of Defence; she is the first woman to have ever held this office in Italy.
+When the new Secretary of the Democratic Party Matteo Renzi forced Letta to resign and became the new prime minister on 22 February 2014, he appointed Pinotti as Minister of Defence; she is the first woman to have ever held this office in Italy.
 Her first act was to meet the wives of the two Italian marines detained in India, due to the Enrica Lexie case.
 She received the America Award of the Italy-USA Foundation in 2014.

-In October 2014 she visited the United Arab Emirates and met with Deputy Supreme Commander of the Armed Forces Crown Prince Mohammed bin Zayed Al Nahyan in order to strengthen the bilateral relations with regards to the Defense.
+In October 2014, Pinotti visited the United Arab Emirates and met with Deputy Supreme Commander of the Armed Forces Crown Prince Mohammed bin Zayed Al Nahyan in order to strengthen the bilateral relations with regards to the Defense.
 In February 2015 she returned to the United Arab Emirates in occasion of the International Defence Industry Exhibition (IDEX), attended by several Italian companies, and met again with Mohammed bin Zayed Al Nahyan.

-She received criticism in February 2015 over navy recruitment adverts which used slogans written in English.

-Later that month she hinted that Italy was ready to lead a coalition force to defeat ISIS in Libya, saying: “We have been discussing it for months, but now an intervention has become urgent.”
+Pinotti received criticism in February 2015 over navy recruitment adverts which used slogans written in English.
+Later that month, she hinted that Italy was ready to lead a coalition force to defeat ISIS in Libya, saying: "We have been discussing it for months, but now an intervention has become urgent."

-On 12 December 2016, when Renzi resigned as Prime Minister after the constitutional referendum, Pinotti was confirmed as Defence Minister by the new Prime Minister Paolo Gentiloni.

-In 2017 the Parliament approved the so-called "White Book", a plan of reorganization of the heads of the Ministry of Defence and the related structures; the plan also provided a reform of the Italian Armed Forces and a reorganization of the training system.
+On 12 December 2016, when Renzi resigned as prime minister after the constitutional referendum, Pinotti was confirmed as defence minister by the new prime minister Paolo Gentiloni.
+In 2017, the Parliament approved the "White Book", a plan of reorganization of the heads of the Ministry of Defence and the related structures; the plan also provided a reform of the Italian Armed Forces and a reorganization of the training system.